-In order to identify if the vehicle finished within the starting section or not, the projection of the vehicle on the mat is used after full stop.
+To identify if the vehicle finished within the starting section or not, the projection of the vehicle on the mat is used after full stop.
 If any part of the projection is outside of a straightforward section where the starting zone is located, the vehicle is considered outside of the starting section.